freeCodeCamp/guide/src/pages/articles/html/iframes/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+A frame is frequently used to embed document inside the HTML.
+It works in case of put some widgets like weather or a document.